 Check the news.
 Takeovers are not secret they are very public and you’ll be surprised how much you can discover.
 Here’s what to look for.
 Look for why the takeover is happening.
 As this will tell you something about where the company wants to go, what competitive advantage it wants to enhance, what market segments it’s trying to penetrate and in some cases the impact to staff (are high level people leaving, do they have plans to consolidate) all this information can help form a picture that you can then go to clarify in step 2.

-Have an honest conversation with your client and get really specific with the types of questions you’ll ask to best understand what the current buying priority and concerns are.
+Have an honest conversation with your client and get really specific with the types of questions you’ll ask.
+This will enable you to best understand what the current buying priority and concerns are.
 Ask questions like

 - How do you believe then next few months might impact the way our product or services is used or purchased?